 Turn Off Your Apple Watch Once Every Week

 Turning off your Apple Watch at least once every week will allow all of the programs running on your Apple Watch to shut down normally.
-This has the potential to fix minor software issues happening in the background of your Apple Watch that could be draining its battery without you realizing it.
+This has the potential to fix minor software issues happening in the background that could be affecting your Apple Watch Series 3 battery life without you realizing it.

 To turn off your Apple Watch, press and hold the Side button until you see the Power Off slider appear the display.
 Use your finger to slide the red power icon from left to right to turn off your Apple Watch.
 Wait about 15-30 seconds before turning your Apple Watch back on.